bacula-web/bacula-web/docs/source/04_contribute/development.rst

    * put useful comment in the code that explain what you're trying to do
    * choose good name for variables

-**Important:** As I don't want to waste your time, before changing any tool or library, make sure it's compatible with Bacula-Web license (GPL v2).
+.. important:: As I don't want to waste your time, before changing any tool or library, make sure it's compatible with Bacula-Web license (GPL v2).
 I've seen several people requesting a pull request but the tool license was not compatible with GPL, or even worst, not open source at all.

 Thanks for your help.